-When a user installs and sets up MySudo, they are asked to choose a name for their first Sudo.
-The user chooses an available email address in the MySudo mail domain (sudomail.com).
-If the user chooses to add a phone number to their Sudo, they may select an available phone number based on a location they enter or their current location.
-If the user allows the use of their current location, this is only used to search for available phone numbers near their current location and is not stored in MySudo or the Anonyome Cloud Platform.
+Once a user purchases a subscription and chooses to add a phone number to their Sudo, they may select an available phone number based on a location they enter or their current location.
+If the user allows the use of their current location, this is only used to search for available phone numbers near their current location and is not stored in MySudo or the Sudo Platform.